 Speaking of flexibility, having the freedom to contribute above and beyond the minimum required amount each instalment can help you slash the cost of your loan.

 Borrowers can also generally choose the frequency at which they contribute to their loan amount, either on a monthly, fortnightly or weekly basis.

 There’s no obligation for you to supply any collateral against your loan if you don’t want to, or can’t, making unsecured loans a great and accessible option for borrowers.

 Why Australians choose Savvy to compare the best personal loans

 How do I choose the best personal loan?

-Step 1: Work out how much you need and how much you can afford to pay
+Work out how much you need

 There are many reasons you may need a personal loan; like buying a car, consolidating debts, or a home renovation.
 Being clear about what you need the loan for will help you calculate how much you need to borrow.
 It should also assist with the application process as lenders will want to know what the money is for.